EffectOrientedProgramming/book/Chapters/02_Introduction.md

 ## Types of Effects

-An Effect is an interaction, often with an outside system, that is inherently unpredictable.
+An Effect is an interaction, usually with an external system, that is inherently unpredictable.
-For example, a function that displays the current date requires something that actually knows the current date.
+For example, a function that displays the current date must ask some other system for that information—usually just the operating system, which keeps track using a clock chip that lives outside the main processor (though usually on the same physical chip).
-That function must talk to an external system, usually just the operating system, to get this information.
 Such functions are unpredictable because the programmer has no control over what that external system will say or do.

 When you run an Effect, you often change the world: